DominikKowalczyk/poke-math/README.md

 ## Roadmap

-The goal is to evolvePierre into a fully-fledged math challenge engine with programmatic question generation across various math topics and difficulty levels.
+The goal is to evolve Pierre into a fully-fledged math challenge engine with programmatic question generation across various math topics and difficulty levels.
 Below are the key milestones and features planned for future development:

 ### Phase 1: Core Engine Enhancements
 - **Dynamic Question Generation:**